 Become possible with Herzing University in Akron, OH.

 We believe you are capable of blossoming into the career-focused professional you’ve always wanted to be.
 Our goal is to empower you as your lifelong learning partner.
-Choosing a nursing school is a big decision and we’re here to answer any questions you may have.
+Choosing a nursing school in Ohio is a big decision and we’re here to answer any questions you may have.

 Address1600 South Arlington St, 100